 The Cisco Umbrella File Inspection feature expands the visibility and enforcement capabilities of Umbrella, protecting against more attack vectors for more users.
 The ability to inspect files is performed in the cloud, not on premises, so there is no need for additional hardware or software to be installed.
 This document consists of three parts, first outlining how to enable file inspection and how to test it.
 Then we'll go through viewing reports to see any files that were inspected.
 Lastly, we'll cover how file inspection actually works in the back-end.

 The file inspection feature is only available for customers with the Umbrella Insights or Umbrella Platform packages.
-Click here to read more about packages and contact your Cisco account representative with any questions.
+For more information about packages, see Umbrella Package Comparison.
+Contact your Cisco account representative with any questions.

 - Features of File Inspection

 - Enabling File Inspection

 - Reporting for File Inspection

 - How File Inspection Works